snw35/dfupdate/README.md

 Python script to automatically update both the base image and included software in a Dockerfile.

-This image, working with [snw35/nvchecker](https://github.com/snw35/nvchecker), automatically updates itself once per week.
+This image, working with [snw35/nvchecker](https://github.com/snw35/nvchecker), automatically updates itself.

 ## Requirements